samtools/hts-specs/test/SAMtags/README.md

-Mm and Ml auxiliary tags
+MM and ML auxiliary tags
 ========================

-The purpose of these test files is to test parsing of the Mm and Ml tags.
-These succinct Mm and Ml tags are present in the .sam files, with a more human readable expanded form in the .txt files.
+The purpose of these test files is to test parsing of the MM and ML tags.
+These succinct MM and ML tags are present in the .sam files, with a more human readable expanded form in the .txt files.
 Developers should check whether their implementation is able to convert between the two forms.

-The .sam files are SAM format, but the only fields used for this test are the reverse-complementation flag (FLAG bit 0x10), the sequence, and the Mm and Ml tags.
+The .sam files are SAM format, but the only fields used for this test are the reverse-complementation flag (FLAG bit 0x10), the sequence, and the MM and ML tags.

 The .txt files uses one line per base, with a blank line separating sequences.
 Each line consists of two tab-separated fields